-Prior to enrolment, all applicants will be required to complete a literacy and numeracy assessment to assist with determining eligibility and to identify learning support needs.
 VETDSS: The literacy and numeracy levels of applicants will be assessed through consultation with the relevant secondary school.

 You may be able to complete your qualification sooner through formal recognition of your existing skills.
 This is known as Recognition of Prior Learning (RPL).